Star Wars Jedi: Survivor: Sales

 In Japan, the PlayStation 5 version of Star Wars Jedi: Survivor sold 16,742 physical units, making it the seventh best-selling retail game during its first week of release.
 In the United Kingdom, Star Wars Jedi: Survivor launch sales were thirty percent higher than those of Star Wars Jedi: Fallen Order.
 It was the best-selling video game in April 2023 in the United States.
 CEO of Electronic Arts, Andrew Wilson, wrote that the publisher was "overjoyed" by the game's commercial performance and added that its sales were pacing "strongly" against expectations.
 In August 2023, EA described the game as a "commercial success".
+The game was the 6th most-downloaded title on PlayStation 5 in the United States and Canada, and the 9th most-downloaded in Europe during 2023.
+On Steam, it was among the platform’s top-performing new releases of 2023, based on revenue earned during its first two weeks after launch.
 It was the ninth best-selling video game in the US in 2023.